kevinreber/tmux-configs/README.md

-# tmux configs
+# My Personal Tmux Setup

-Personal `tmux.conf` configs and keybindings – inspired by Byobu keybindings (a Tmux wrapper)
+This is document of my personal `tmux.conf` configs and keybindings – inspired by Byobu keybindings (a Tmux wrapper)

 # Quick script to setup tmux

 Follow steps below to run a script that will install tmux, tpm and setup your configs to match mine 😎 \
 NOTE: For mac use script `setup_tmux_mac.sh`, for linux use script `setup_tmux_linux.sh`

 ```bash
 # 1. Clone repo
 $ git clone https://github.com/kevinreber/tmux-configs.git